lucywyman/puppet-on-coreos-demo/README.md

 ### Networks

-I've found that when I'm on a <TYPE OF NETWORK> the VMs append that network to the specified hostname for the VMs.
+Sometimes the VMs append the local network name to the specified hostname for the VMs.
 This means that in order for the VMs to talk to each other they actually need to connect to `puppet-master.my.network.net` instead of just `puppet-master`.
-You can find the name of your networkon Ubuntu by TODO.

-I've set up the provisioning scrips to read the network name from an environment variable, so if you run into networking issues initially you can set that variable and rebuild your VMs to see if that ameliorates the issue:
+Setting the hostnames on the machines to `myhostname.my.network.net` takes 3 steps:

 ```
+hostname myhostname.my.network.net
-export NETWORK=.my.network.net
+export HOSTNAME=$HOSTNAME.my.network.net
+# And change the hostname in your /etc/hostname file
+vi /etc/hostname
 ```

-I know the extra dot is unfortunately, but I'm too lazy to set up an if statement to include it if the variable is set :P

 ### /etc/hosts

-This should
+Make sure that your hosts all know about each other.
+The vagrant hosts plugin should take care of this for you, but in case something goes awry your `/etc/hosts` file should look something like this:

 On the puppet master:
 ```
 root@puppet-master:~# cat /etc/hosts
 127.0.0.1   localhost
 10.20.1.82  coreos-agent    coreosagent
-10.20.1.80  puppet-master   puppet-master.my.network.net
+10.20.1.80  puppet-master   puppet-master
 127.0.1.1   puppet-master   puppetmaster
 127.0.1.1   ubuntu-xenial   ubuntu-xenial
 ```